davidbolin/ngme/README.md

 - all the params of gig can be estimated - future work

 ## NOTES -- OA
+- model with no random effects
-- add tdistr for random effects
+- add tdistr for random effects to summary, plot etc.
 - make model specifications flexible, e.g. Normal, normal, Gaussian are all acceptable
 - allow different locs in predict than those from the observed data
 - continue with predict.derivative!!!